makyo/drab-makyo.com/will/will.md

 1. No posts, messages, or content are to be made on my behalf.
 2. Many online services have rules and regulations surrounding death of an account holder.
 These are to be honored above my wishes.
 3. Dropbox will delete an account after 90 days of inactivity.
-This is to be allowed with two exceptions (note that per the transfer in *article 3, section 3*, this will happen anyway):
+This is to be allowed with the following exceptions (note that per the transfer in *article 3, section 3*, this will happen anyway):
     * The `commissions` folder in there contains art; feel free to snag that.
     * The `Thurston` folder contains documents that Thurston Howl Publications may need.
 Send this folder to them the address in the notification document specified in *article 5, section 1*.
+    * The `HYBRID` folder contains all documents pertaining to the operation of Hybrid Ink, LLC minus the source for Hybrid Ink projects such as `hybrid.ink` and `pubtracker`, and is to be managed per *article 3, section 7*.
 4. Twitter account to be left as a memorial and warning against spending too much time online shitposting.
 5. Mastodon account to be left as is.
 6. Telegram account self-destructs after six months.